AndreasChristensen89/salary_struggle/README.md

 - Cannot make product form pass in test with correct input
 - Don't know how to test add_item view and adjust_bag view.
 - Downtown background picture has a grey top, don't know where it's coming from.
 It only comes with this picture

+# Installed
+## Mathfilter
+Mathfilter was installed in order to do calculation for the character in relation to ajax js updates.

 To do list:
 - Include endurance in energy drawn - DONE